rubenmate/dotfiles/README.md

 - Include language server installs on corresponding scripts
 - Configure tmuxinator
 - Fix icons, cloning them makes them a mess
+- I can probably remove the submodules and install them with an script